New Methods for Conformal Correlation Functions: Introduction

 In Section \ref{SecDO}, the most useful differential operator appearing in the OPE is obtained after a careful treatment of all first-order differential operators which are well defined on the light-cone.
 The differential operator is a tensorial object that is fully symmetric and traceless with respect to the embedding space metric.
 Its action on appropriate products of embedding space coordinates is then computed for any number of embedding space coordinates, leading to tensorial functions of the uncontracted embedding space coordinates and the conformal cross-ratios.
 These new tensorial functions are the proper generalizations to all quasi-primary operators of the Exton function of scalar exchange in four-point correlation functions of four scalars.
 Several important properties (identities and contiguous relations) of the new tensorial functions are then shown.

 Next, Section \ref{SecOPE} constructs the most general OPE using consistency conditions coming from homogeneity, transversality and the Lorentz group.
 A new doubly-transverse embedding space metric, introduced in the context of the OPE differential operator, allows the uplift of quasi-primary operators in general irreducible representations of the Lorentz group to embedding space at the level of the OPE.
-The OPE is then re-expressed in several different but equivalent ways.
 The OPE is always given in terms of tensor structures that relate the different irreducible representations of the quasi-primary operators and the tensorial differential operator.
-It is shown from the OPE that the number of independent tensor structures corresponds to the expected number of OPE coefficients.
+The former can be seen as the sole quantities containing all non-trivial group-theoretical information.
+The latter implies that the action of the OPE in correlation functions is known.
+It is then shown from the OPE that the number of independent tensor structures corresponds to the expected number of OPE coefficients.
 The tensor structures can be constructed systematically from the Lorentz group information only and do not rely on any conformal information---they are purely group-theoretical objects.

-After several consistency checks and useful identities, the OPE is re-expressed yet again in Section \ref{SecnptCF} for its use in the computation of $M$-point correlation functions.
-In this expression, all non-trivial group-theoretical information in the OPE is moved to the tensor structures.
-The OPE is then used recursively to obtain $M$-point correlation functions from $(M-1)$-point correlation functions.
+After several consistency checks and useful identities, in Section \ref{SecnptCF} the OPE is finally exploited in the computation of $M$-point correlation functions.
+The OPE is used recursively to obtain $M$-point correlation functions from $(M-1)$-point correlation functions.
 Two-point correlation functions are given explicitly and three-point correlation functions are given up to simple use of the differential operator.
 Higher-point correlation functions are computed schematically.
 It is shown that the new tensorial functions appear directly in four-point correlation functions but some re-summations are still necessary for $(M>4)$-point correlation functions.
 A recurrence relation for the seed conformal block of higher-point correlation functions in terms of the action of the OPE differential operator, which is known, is obtained.
 A short discussion of the conformal bootstrap with the usual argument showing that associativity of all four-point correlation functions is sufficient to constrain all OPE coefficients is presented.